Harshadakokande/Library-Management-System/README.md

 ## 📌 Overview

-The **Library Management System v2.0** is a C++ command-line application that helps librarians efficiently manage books and members.
+The **Library Management System** is a C++ command-line application that helps librarians efficiently manage books and members.
 It supports adding, searching, issuing, and returning books — complete with **due date enforcement**, **overdue fine calculation**, and a beautifully formatted **colored console interface**.

 ---